sakinahali/Medical_appointment_Dataset/README.md

 # No_show Medical Appointment.
 # Overview

 This dataset is about the appointment of patients, whether they showed up or not.
-The dataset collects information from 100k medical appointments in Brazil.
+The dataset entails information from 100k medical appointments in Brazil.

 ## Dataset information
 The dataset contains 14 columns and 110527 rows